 Once I started experimenting with a homemade toothpaste recipe, I was pleasantly surprised to find out how few ingredients I actually needed.
 My recipe has 4 ingredients, with an optional 5th if you add in activated charcoal.
 Not only is this recipe simple, it contains only plant based ingredients that are common.
 No weird chemical compounds or additives here!

 When whipping up a batch of this homemade toothpaste, I typically triple the batch.
 That way each bathroom has its own container, so there’s no family fights over the jar.
 To keep the ingredients light and airy, I use an immersion blender rather than mixing with a blender or food processor.

 If you choose the right essential oils, then you can create a strong antibacterial toothpaste.
 I suggest these essential oils, which I typically purchase from Plant Therapy:

 - Grapefruit Oil

 - Lemongrass Oil

-I am thrilled to have found a homemade toothpaste replacement that I actually enjoy using and have fun making.
+I am thrilled to have found a homemade toothpaste replacement that I actually enjoy using as well as have fun making.
 I like that I can tweak the recipe depending on my personal preference at the time (sweeter, minty, fruity, etc— it’s all about what essential oils I put in it).
-I’ve made a batch with grapefruit oil and it has a citrus-tang to it, which was refreshing for the summer.
+This summer I made a batch with grapefruit oil and it has a citrus-tang to it, which was refreshing.
 Now I am using eucalyptus oil and I love the minty taste.

 Homemade Dog Toothpaste